 The "death cap" should be deleted but if you insist on keeping it then replace the cap with a $1 Kemet 900 Series .01uF 400VDC 250VAC Class Y safety capacitor.

-This amp was built from a HoffmanAmps.com Princeton Reverb kit.
-Lead dress in amps with reverb and tremolo is very important to prevent hums, oscillation and instability.
+Lead dress in amps with reverb and tremolo is very important to prevent hum, oscillation and instability.
 This amp is a solid build and very quiet.

 Pay close attention to routing the tremolo's control and tube socket leads.
 They carry a powerful signal that can interact with nearby leads and components.
-Click the image to see the high resolution version.
-Hoffman-circuit Princeton Reverb.
-Build and photo by Dave Hill.
+This is a beautiful build.
+Marcus is quite the photographer too.

 3-Way NFB Switch Using the Old Ground Switch